0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/intro-t1-prover.md

-The Polygon type 1 prover is a zk-evm proving component used for creating proofs on your ZK-EVM chain.
+The Polygon type 1 prover is a ZK-EVM proving component capable of generating proofs for Ethereum blocks.
 It has been developed in collaboration with the Toposware team.

 !!! info
     The [Polygon type 1 prover](https://github.com/0xPolygonZero/zk_evm) is not yet ready for full implementation into a CDK stack.